-COVID-19 is wreaking havoc across the globe, and businesses are struggling, especially businesses where face-to-face interaction is required.
-However, with challenge brings new ways to succeed.
+COVID-19 has wreaked havoc across the globe, and small businesses continue to struggle.
+However, with challenges comes new ways to succeed.
 Fitness studios, restaurants, medical offices, retail establishments, and community-based organizations are adapting in creative ways to continue to serve their customers in these extreme times.
-Some of these stories are so inspiring, we simply have to share.

 Health And Wellness

-- Other doctors in smaller practices are moving towards telehealth to minimize patient interactions with doctors and nurses while still providing care. eVisit is helping one new sleep apnea clinic to virtually consult with new and current patients.
-Arizona Pain has transferred up to 50% of all appointments to telemedicine in less than a week.
+- Other doctors in smaller practices went virtual to minimize patient interactions with staff while still providing care. eVisit is helping one new sleep apnea clinic to virtually consult with new and current patients.
+Arizona Pain transferred nearly 50% of their appointments to telemedicine in less than a week.
 Our team is helping many of these providers like, this Florida-based therapist collect payments with billing schedules for on-going virtual visits.

-- Another yoga studio in Baltimore has switched from in-studio classes to on-demand and regularly scheduled yoga classes using Facebook Live.
+- A yoga studio in Baltimore switched from in-studio classes to on-demand and regularly scheduled yoga classes using Facebook Live.
 This keeps teachers employed at their normal scale of pay and delivers high-quality yoga instruction to members who need it right now.

 - Obtain Strength in Tulsa decided to suspend member billing schedules when the mayor of Tulsa closed all gyms.
 Within an hour of this decision, the incredulous and grateful owner explained that the community outpouring of members willing to pay through the closure allowed him to stay in business.
 As a PaySimple customer, Obtain Strength is able to accept credit card payments online to make this easier and safer for all involved.

-- Flo Yoga and Cycle in Chandler, Arizona is allowing people to rent their spin bikes for live-streamed classes.
+- Flo Yoga and Cycle in Chandler, Arizona lets users rent their spin bikes for live-streamed classes.

 - A personal trainer set up a gated PDF workout plan and meal plan, delivered directly to customer email inboxes.
 This allows for a subscription plan that is recurring, generating a new, consistent stream of revenue to help their business during this time (and help them recover in the long term).

-One thing is clear from these few examples out of the thousands across the U.S.: people care so much about the well-being of their local small business owners they’re willing to pay ahead or adjust the way they are used to receiving services.
-And, as some are finding, this switch to live streamed classes or telehealth is an enjoyable benefit for many clients.
+One thing is clear: people care so much about the well-being of their local small business owners they’re willing to pay ahead or adjust the way they are used to receiving services.
+And, as some are finding, this switch is an enjoyable benefit for many clients.